aptech/docs/docs/CR-getname.rst

 Purpose
 ----------------

-Returns a column vector containing the names of the variables in a GAUSS data set.
+Returns a column vector containing the names of the variables in a GAUSS dataset.

 Format
 ----------------
 .. function:: var_names = getname(dset)

-    :param dset: the name of the data set from which the function will obtain the variable names
+    :param dset: the name of the dataset from which the function will obtain the variable names
     :type dset: string

-    :return var_names: contains the names of all of the variables in the specified data set.
+    :return var_names: contains the names of all of the variables in the specified dataset.

     :rtype var_names: Nx1 vector

 Remarks
 -------

-The output, *var_names*, will have as many rows as there are variables in the data set.
+The output, *var_names*, will have as many rows as there are variables in the dataset.

 Examples